.

 Wat Phra Kaew - Grand Palace Bangkok

-This comprehensive walking tour covers Bangkok’s three most celebrated temples in one trip.
-Start at the Grand Palace complex, a sprawling royal compound built in 1782, where you’ll see the Emerald Buddha inside Wat Phra Kaew, Thailand’s most sacred Buddhist statue carved from a single jade stone.
+This walking tour covers Bangkok’s three main temples in one trip.
+Start at the Grand Palace complex, built in 1782, where you’ll see the Emerald Buddha inside Wat Phra Kaew.
+It’s Thailand’s most sacred Buddhist statue, carved from a single piece of jade.

-Walk to nearby Wat Pho to view the magnificent 46-metre-long Reclining Buddha covered in gold leaf, with mother-of-pearl inlaid feet.
-The temple also houses Thailand’s first public university and birthplace of traditional Thai massage.
-Cross the Chao Phraya River by ferry to Wat Arun, the Temple of Dawn, famous for its 70-metre spire decorated with colourful Chinese porcelain and seashells.
-Most tours last three to four hours and require modest dress with covered shoulders and knees.
+Walk to nearby Wat Pho to see the 46-metre Reclining Buddha covered in gold leaf, with mother-of-pearl inlaid feet.
+The temple also has Thailand’s first public university and the original Thai massage school.
+Then cross the Chao Phraya River by ferry to Wat Arun, the Temple of Dawn, with its 70-metre spire decorated with Chinese porcelain and seashells.
+Most tours last 3-4 hours.
+You’ll need to cover shoulders and knees.

 Read More!